 Board chairman: Bonit Invest S.A./N.V.
+Holdings): 182,308 Series B shares

 Principal work experience: Extensive experience in the areas of digital strategy, communication and technology.
 Previously responsible for major international business in the role as industry manager at Google.
 Now CEO and founder for Impala Collective Ltd an advisory and consultancy for software commercialization.